WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 The official build of PBSIM, PBSIM2 and PBSIM3 shares a common executable anme (`pbsim`) but with different argument layout.
 For convenience, I renamed executable of PBSIM2 to `pbsim2` and PBSIM3 to `pbsim3`.
 If you do not use this in your computer, please use the `-e` option.
 ```

 `pbsim3` is a general-purposed TGS DNA- and RNA-Seq simulator that supports multiple PacBio and Oxford Nanopore sequencers.
-It can generate Circular Consensus Sequence (CCS/HiFi) data.
+It can generate Circular Consensus Sequence (CCS)/HiFi data.

 Compared to NGS simulators, TGS simulators have `truncate_ratio_3p` and `truncate_ratio_5p`.
-These two parameters are used to set hard limits at two sides that allows simulation of incomplete reads.
+These two parameters are used to set hard limits at two sides that allows simulation of incomplete reads due to reasons like 3' truncation.

 The help message is as follows: